visahaarala/jazzchords/README.md

 Written with React, Typescript & SCSS.

 This program is a Progressive Web App.
-It can be installed on the home screen of mobile devices (Android, iOs).
+It can be installed on the home screen of mobile devices (Android, iOS).

 Designed primarily for portrait mobile phone (iPhone XS as a reference), but also works on desktop.
 On desktop, use (`shift`-)`tab`, `space`, `esc` and `arrow` keys for easier navigation while playing an instrument.